ansible/azure-aap-deployment-driver/README.md

-# aoc-azure-aap-installer
+# azure-aap-deployment-driver

 ## Overview

-This repository contains the Ansible on Clouds managed application installer.
+This repository contains the Ansible on Clouds managed application Deployment Driver.

-Installer consists of following components:
+The Deployment Driver consists of following components:

-- Installer engine driving deployments of the ARM templates
+- The engine driving deployments of the ARM templates
-- Installer web UI providing user way of interacting with installer
+- The web UI providing the user a way to interact with the deployment engine/server
 - Nginx web server and reverse proxy serving the installer web UI and proxy-ing API requests to installer engine

+## Development Team

+This component is primarily developed by the Ansible Automation Platform on Azure team in Red Hat.

+[Github Issues](https://github.com/ansible/azure-aap-deployment-driver/issues) can be used to file tickets for help, bugs, vulnerabilities or other security issues.

+Contributions and suggestions are welcome!
+Please see below for getting started.

 ## Development flow

-**NOTE:** Following sections are just outlines, more information needs to be added.
+**NOTE:** The following sections are just outlines, more information needs to be added.

-### Running engine locally
+### Running the engine locally

-In this flow the main (starting) part of the installation is done by creating and deploying managed application from aap-azurerm repo and rest of the deployment is done locally (with code in this repo).
+In this flow the main (starting) part of the installation is done by creating and deploying a managed application from aap-azurerm repo and rest of the deployment is done locally (with code in this repo).

 First, you will need to create a modified container: